metacpan/metacpan-cpan-extracted/distros/C/Class-Simple-Cached/README.md

 If not given, an object of the class [Class::Simple](https://metacpan.org/pod/Class%3A%3ASimple) is instantiated and that is used.

+## can

+Returns if the embedded object can handle a message

+## isa

+Returns if the embedded object is the given type of object

 # AUTHOR

 Nigel Horne, `<njh at bandsman.co.uk>`